clyntor/explorer.aegisum.com/README.md

 # explorer.aegisum.com

-The public explorer of Aegisum.
+This is a template to setup your own blockchain explorer for Aegisum.